manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 On first reading, I thought we were looking only at adjacent items.
 So I hacked out a pretty quick solution looking at adjacent pairs of times to see if they summed to a multiple of 24.
 Easy! and not what we wanted.
 Oops

 Double checking the examples I saw that we weren't limited to adjacent pairs.
 Trickier.
 We could of course check all possible pairs of times for a $\mathcal{O}(n^2)$, but we wouldn't be happy with that!
-(Actually I my *cleverer* Prolog solution had worse performance than that, due to Prologisms, so I went back to a $\mathcal{O}(n^2)$ solution.)
+(Actually I my *cleverer* Prolog solution had worse algorithmic runtime than that, due to Prologisms, so I went back to a $\mathcal{O}(n^2)$ solution.)

 So after some thinking and pondering, I made some observations: if $t_1 + t_2 \bmod 24 = 0$ then $(t_1, t_2)$ constitutes a completed day, equivalently if $(t_1 \bmod 24 + t_2 \bmod 24) \bmod 24 = 0$.
 So we could find all values modulo 24 and figure it out from there.

-Let's see come code
+Let's see some code

 ### C

-My C code has the clearest illustration of my developing thinking, plus all Perl programmers also know C, so let's look at the C solution.
-First, version 1:
+My C code has the clearest illustration of my developing thinking, plus all Perl programmers also know C, so let's look at the C solution(s) first.
+Version 1 here:

 ```c
 int count_completed_days_v1( int list[], int length ) {